KIWI FRUIT AND AVOCADO SALAD

 1 ½ teaspoons salt

-1 dessertspoon of ground cinnamon
+1 dessertspoon of ground cinnamon (optional)

-1 cup of raisins
+1 cup of sultanas (optional)

-juice of two medium-sized lemons
+juice of one lemon lemons

 1 cup of Pine nuts (for garnish)